-The CEO and the Board of Commissioners are responsible for legislation, policy formulation, and overall direction setting of the government.
+The Chairman and the Board of Commissioners are responsible for legislation, policy formulation, and overall direction setting of the government.
 This includes the approval of financial policies which establish and direct the operations of the County, and as such, approval of debt issuance.
-The Chief Executive Officer is responsible for carrying out the policy directives of the Board of Commissioners and managing the day- to-day operations of the executive departments, including the Department of Finance.
-This policy shall be administered on behalf of the County Chief Executive Officer, the County Executive Assistant, -FinanceDirector, and Treasurer.
+The Chief Executive Officer is responsible for carrying out the policy directives of the Board of Commissioners and managing the day-to-day operations of the executive departments, including the Department of Finance.
+This policy shall be administered on behalf of the County Chief Executive Officer, the Chief Operating Officer, Chief Financial Officer and the Deputy CFO.